 Last Updated: November 23rd, 2022 at 8:20 pm

 If you receive charges for an underage DUI in Florida, you are likely wondering what the penalties are and what defense an attorney can form for you to avoid a conviction.
 These are both common questions, as getting a DUI under 21 years old can have a negative impact on your life well into the future.
 The most important thing to do is hire a lawyer for a defense lawyer for an underage DUI charge immediately.
 Doing so may help you avoid the most severe consequences of a conviction.

 Criminal defense attorney Matt Shafran at Weinstein Legal is the attorney to turn to if you find yourself in this situation.
-With years of experience fighting DUI charges in court, he will fight tirelessly in your defense.
+With years of experience fighting DUI charges in court, and defending juveniles facing criminal charges, he will fight tirelessly in your defense.
 Contact Mr. Shafran at 888-626-1108 for a free case evaluation today.